 Fun doesn’t need to cost a fortune.
-When a friend with money proposes another expensive night at the movies, your teen with more modest means can suggest a Netflix marathon complete with homemade popcorn.
+When a friend with money proposes another expensive night at the movies, your teenager with more modest means can suggest a Netflix marathon complete with homemade popcorn.
 Restaurant lunches too pricey?
 Try a picnic in the park.

+Help your teenagers prepare for uncomfortable money moments.
 “This is a skill they have to learn; this is a muscle they must work,” Yim says.
 “Awkward money situations are going to arise.
-The goal is to simply give your kids the courage, the words, and the ability to not beat themselves up for something they have no control over.
+The goal is to give your kids the courage, the words, and the ability not to beat themselves up for something they have no control over.
 That’s the bigger life lesson.”